woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part2.md

 keywords: elasticsearch, logstash, kibana, postgres, postgis, visualization, dashboard, digitizing, metrics, track
 ---

-In my last post, I introduced the idea of monitoring a GIS digitizing project using the ELK stack.
-We talked about the importance of monitoring the breakdown of work amongst digitizers, and got set up with a Postgres database that propagates our data in near real-time.
+In my last post, I introduced the concept of monitoring a digitizing project using the ELK stack.
+I showed you some of our current dashboard visualizations, talked about the level of detail that ELK can provide for GIS technicians and their managers, and explained how the Postgres database propagates our digitized data in near real-time.
 This is Part 2, where I'll describe how we sync the data from Postgres to Elasticsearch so we can actually utilize the Elastic stack.

 Part 2: Use Logstash to Sync Data from PostgresDB to Elasticsearch
 =======